marcmerih/marcmerihca/README.md

 </h1>

 <h4 align="center">
 My name is <b>Marc Atasoy</b>, and I am an Industrial Engineer.
-I am also entrepreneurially driven & passionate towards software, with 3 years of experience and a focus in full-stack development, system architecture design, as well as product management!
-I ❤️ building new things, so enjoy my projects while you're here! </h4>
+I am also entrepreneurially driven & passionate towards software, with 3 years of experience and a focus in full-stack development, system architecture design, as well as product management!</h4>

 -----------